What to Expect From Your Complimentary Consultation

 4. We Follow Up

-After the meeting, we’ll send you a follow-up email that summarizes our meeting, highlights any specific next steps that were discussed, and provides a draft Financial Plan (see sample here).
+After the meeting, we’ll send you a follow-up email that summarizes our meeting, highlights any specific next steps that were discussed, and provides a draft Financial Plan (view a sample financial plan (PDF)).
 We will likely model your situation in a manner similar to what you see in the attached sample plan.
 This outline is something that we provide everyone, whether or not they have any intent to work with us on an ongoing basis.

 5. You Decide What Comes Next